 6. The RankBrain Update

 RankBrain was released in October 2015 as a compliment to the Hummingbird algorithm.
 Although we don’t know exactly how RankBrain works, we do know that Google has publicly stated that it is the third most important factor for ranking.

 RankBrain is a machine learning system that acts as a query processor to further assist Google in understanding search queries.
 It is believed that RankBrain is continuously recording and backstoring written and verbal queries and processing them into potential intentions.

 The strategy for remaining successful with RankBrain does not differ from Hummingbird but simply puts an even larger focus on ensuring your website is searchable, user-friendly and has an appropriate amount of content throughout.
 A wide range of keywords and supporting backlinks on authoritative partnering websites would also prove to be beneficial.

 7. The Fred Update

 The latest Google update came in March 2017 with the coined name Fred.
-Fred’s goal is to identify websites that are violating Google’s Webmaster Guidelines and send a warning (example below) and subsequent penalty if the issue is not resolved.
+Fred’s goal is to identify websites that are violating Google’s Search Essentials and send a warning (example below) and subsequent penalty if the issue is not resolved.
 These guidelines are created to prevent many tactics but the majority of flagged sites are dealing with content issues.
 These content issues can be anything from thin content with an obvious attempt to upsell to pages that are covered in advertisements.

 Best Practices on Google Today